Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 As you’ll spend many hours hiking, it’s wise to pack light but sensibly.
 You’ll need to carry your own water, clothes, sleeping bag/sheets, personal items, camera, food (depending on the meals you select when booking), etc.

-However, you won’t need to pack a sleeping pad or more than one days worth of water at a time.
+However, you won’t need to pack a sleeping pad or more than one day’s worth of water at a time.

-It’s also helpful to take a bag with you to put all the trash there.
+It’s also helpful to take a bag to put all the trash.
 You can throw it at some of the huts or the village where you finish the route.
+Please take care of the environment and leave no trace.

 Phone service